Message to members – Mazur v Charles Russell Speechlys: FAQs

 CILEX members who are practising in litigation and do not have practice rights are not authorised to conduct litigation; you must ensure your contribution remains strictly in assisting the litigation, not conducting it.
 Fellows with litigation practice rights are authorised to conduct litigation.

 If you are a member with practice rights who is supervising those without, you must ensure they are not conducting litigation.
-Please refer to the CRL guidance.
+Please refer to CRL’s Mazur information hub for the latest guidance and FAQs.

 CILEX members who have completed, or are currently studying, the CILEX Professional Qualification (CPQ), will qualify with practice rights through the CILEx Regulation (CRL) process and will be authorised to conduct litigation on completion.
 We would remind members still studying to ensure they are aware of the guidance and are not conducting litigation until authorised to do so.